neat/mutation

 Ensure there are no dead-end nodes (input/output isolation) in the network.

 Mutation can produce temporarily awkward graphs, especially after structural growth or pruning-like simplification.
 This repair pass reconnects stranded input, output, or hidden nodes so the genome remains a sensible candidate for later evaluation and does not carry obviously broken topology into the next controller stage.
+Repair connections now reuse the canonical add-connection identity path, and feed-forward runs normalize hidden/output ordering before reconnecting edges so maintenance work still respects the innovation tracker and the explicit topology-policy bridge.

 Parameters: